Trump rebukes call for 'extreme vetting' for gun owners

 Trump appeared annoyed at the question and asked if it was an appropriate question given the timing and the venue.
 He went on to say that extreme vetting would have made no difference in Sunday's shooting, and would have prevented the actions of the "brave person who happened to have a gun in his truck and shoot him, and hit him and neutralize him."

-Trump was refering to Stephen Willeford, a plumber with no military background, who managed to shoot the gunman Devin Kelley before jumping in another man’s vehicle to chase him down.
+Trump was referring to Stephen Willeford, a plumber with no military background, who managed to shoot the gunman Devin Kelley before jumping in another man’s vehicle to chase him down.

 “I can only say this, if he didn't have a gun, instead of having 26 dead you would’ve hundreds more dead,” he added.